marcingrzejszczak/mockito-cookbook/README.md

 Mockito Cookbook Code Repository
 =================================

-This repository contains code present in my "Mockito Cookbook" by Packt Publishing.
+This repository contains code present in my "Mockito Cookbook" published by Packt Publishing.
+You can buy the book [here](https://www.packtpub.com/mockito-cookbook/book)

 The structure
 -------------